 Yes.
-The amended Rule considers photos, videos, and audio recordings that contain a child’s image or voice to be personal information.
-This means that operators covered by COPPA must either (i) prescreen and delete from children’s submissions any photos, videos, or audio recordings of themselves or other children or (ii), first give parents notice and obtain their consent prior to permitting children to upload any photos, videos, or audio recordings of themselves or other children.
+The Rule considers photos, videos, and audio recordings that contain a child’s image or voice to be personal information.
+This means that prior to posting photos, videos, and audio recordings that contain a child’s image or voice, operators covered by COPPA must either (i) prescreen and delete from children’s submissions any photos, videos, or audio recordings of themselves or other children or (ii), first give parents notice and obtain their consent prior to permitting children to upload any photos, videos, or audio recordings of themselves or other children.

 2. I want to offer a child-directed app.
 The app would allow children to upload pictures of their favorite pets or places.
 I do not ask children to provide their email addresses or their names, or really any personal information for that matter.
 How does COPPA apply to me?

-- Ensure that any persistent identifiers are used only to support the internal operations of the app (as that term is defined in the Rule) and are not used or disclosed to contact a specific individual or for any other purpose.
+- Ensure that any persistent identifiers are used only to support the internal operations of the app (as that term is defined in the Rule – see 16 C.F.R.
+312.2) and are not used or disclosed to contact a specific individual, including through behavioral advertising, to amass a profile on a specific individual, or for any other purpose.

 3. Do I have to get parental consent if first I blur images in the children’s photos so that you cannot see any facial features when the pictures go live on my site?

-However, operators of websites or online services that are primarily directed to children (as defined by the Rule) must assume that the person uploading a photo is a child and they must design their systems either to: (1) give notice and obtain prior parental consent, (2) remove any child images and metadata prior to posting, or (3) create a special area for posting by adults, if that is the intention.
+However, operators of websites or online services that are primarily directed to children (as defined by the Rule) must assume that the person uploading a photo is a child and they must design their systems either to: (1) give notice and obtain prior parental consent, or (2) remove any child images and metadata prior to posting.

 5. My app is directed to children.
 A child can upload photos into the app and manipulate and decorate the photos in different ways, but the app does not transmit any personal information (photos or otherwise) from the child’s device.
 Am I “collecting” personal information because the child is interacting with a photo stored on the device?